PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

     need to to be IP addresses with an optional port.
 Master addressess is to be seperated by spaces change-slave-zone-master *ZONE* *MASTER* [*MASTER*]..
     Change the masters for slave zone *ZONE* to new masters *MASTER*.
-All *MASTER*\ s need to to be IP addresses with an optional port.
-Master addressess is to be seperated by spaces check-all-zones
+All *MASTER*\ s need to to be space-separated IP addresses with an optional port. check-all-zones
     Check all zones for correctness. check-zone *ZONE*